Trump marks one-year anniversary of assassination attempt at the FIFA Club World Cup final

-EAST RUTHERFORD, N.J — (AP) — President Donald Trump on Sunday marked the one-year anniversary of a failed attempt on his life, joining family and close advisers at the FIFA Club World Cup final.
+EAST RUTHERFORD, N.J. — President Donald Trump marked the one-year anniversary of a failed assassination attempt on his life on Sunday with family and close advisers at the FIFA Club World Cup final.

 Trump and first lady Melania Trump travelled from their golf club in Bedminster, New Jersey, to East Rutherford 40 miles (64 kilometers) away to watch the final match of the U.S.-hosted tournament between Paris Saint-Germain and Chelsea at MetLife Stadium.